apache/incubator-streampark-website/docs/user-guide/quickstart.md

 ## How to use

-The installation of the one-stop platform `streamx-console` has been introduced in detail in the previous chapter.
-In this chapter, let's see how to quickly deploy and run a job with `streamx-console`.
+The installation of the one-stop platform `streampark-console` has been introduced in detail in the previous chapter.
+In this chapter, let's see how to quickly deploy and run a job with `streampark-console`.
 The official structure and specification) and projects developed with `streamx` are well supported.
-Let's use `streamx-quickstart` to quickly start the journey of `streamx-console`
+Let's use `streamx-quickstart` to quickly start the journey of `streampark-console`

 `streamx-quickstart` is a sample program for developing Flink by StreamPark.
 For details, please refer to: